pallas0/TooGoodScript/README.md

 2. **API Endpoints:**

    * /submit_subscriber_info: POST request to submit user information and start receiving SMS alerts.
+   * /favorites: GET request to return all favorites in database
+   * /subscribers: GET request to return all subscribers in database
+   * /credentials: GET request to return all credentials in database
    * /sms: Webhook for processing incoming SMS messages, including opt-out requests.

    * Customize and expand the endpoints based on your application's requirements.